Comment on page

 Make sure to restart the system or log out and back in, for the new group settings to take effect.

 Getting this error means docker service is not running or missing due to incorrect Docker installation, partiularly in the case of Docker Desktop.
-Try reinstalling Docker and making sure the daemon is running.
+Try reinstalling Docker and making sure the is running.

-If you use certain adblockers, after you have started Evernode SE the Ever Live explorer at http://127.0.0.1/landing might fail to load (you get a rotating icon and various warnings and errors in the console).
+If you use certain adblockers, after you have started Evernode SE the Ever Live explorer at might fail to load (you get a rotating icon and various warnings and errors in the console).